notaryproject/specifications/specs/trust-store-trust-policy.md

 - Signature verification is a multi step process performs the following validations
   - integrity (artifact is unaltered, signature is not corrupted)
   - authenticity (the signature is really from the identity that claims to have signed it)
-  - trusted timestamping (the signature was generated when the key/certificate were unexpired)
+  - trusted timestamping (the signature was generated within certificate validity)
   - expiry (an optional check if the artifact specifies an expiry time)
   - revocation check (is the signing identity still trusted at the present time).
 - Based on the signature verification level, each of these validations is *enforced* or *logged*.